ElektraInitiative/libelektra/src/plugins/spec/README.md

 These keys are instantiated in order to support `default` values.
 If the key does not exist and `default` is specified in the spec namespace, the key is created in the `default` namespace.
 We also lookup the array size (defined by the `array` metakey) using a cascading `ksLookup`.
-This only looks at non-spec namespaces, if we don't find an array size their, we check the array parent in the spec namespace.
+This only looks at non-spec namespaces, if we don't find an array size there, we check the array parent in the spec namespace.
 If we still have no array size, the array is deemed to be empty.
 For empty arrays, we will simply validate that they are indeed empty.

 ### Wildcard Specifications